 Maybe you have a denture or partial that is always coming loose.

 If any of these sound familiar, dental implants can help you get back to chewing like you used to.

 Dental implants can be a great way to replace a single tooth.
 Other options for replacing a missing tooth can involve grinding down the teeth adjacent to your missing tooth and making a bridge that fuses the “three” teeth together as one piece.
 Bridges can also be a hassle to floss under.

 When you replace a single tooth with an implant, it is incredibly similar to your natural tooth.
 You can floss, brush, and chew on your implant just like normal.
-Dr. Sinick and the team at Sinick Family Dental will give you the best options to treat your specific situation so we can get you back to smiling and eating comfortably again.
+Drs.
+Christopher and Jessica Sinick and the team at Sinick Family Dental will give you the best options to treat your specific situation so we can get you back to smiling and eating comfortably again.

 Implants are made up of three separate parts.
 The first is the implant.
 This is a titanium screw-like piece that is placed in the bone.
 The second part is a connector between the implant and the third and final part, the crown.
 The crown is the part that looks like a tooth inside your mouth.